ss2552/Guide_3DS/docs/id_ID/troubleshooting-ssloth-browser.md

 # Sidik Gangguan (SSLoth-Browser)

 Laman ini berisi saran sidik gangguan untuk isu yang umum ditemui saat mengikuti "Memasang boot9strap (SSLoth-Browser)" untuk konsol di versi sistem 11.4.0 sampai 11.13.0.
-Jika saran dari laman ini tidak menyelesaikan isu, gabung ke [Discord Nintendo Homebrew](https://discord.gg/MWxPgEp) dan jelaskan isunya, termasuk apa yang sudah dicoba.
+If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.

 ::: warning